Shopify/liquid/_filters/round.md

 description: Liquid filter that rounds a number to the nearest integer.
 ---

-Rounds an input number to the nearest integer or, if a number is specified as an argument, to that number of decimal places.
+Rounds a number to the nearest integer or, if a number is passed as an argument, to that number of decimal places.

 <p class="code-label">Input</p>
 ```liquid